vegadravi/Angular-User-Management-App/README.md

 Before you begin, make sure you have the following software and tools installed:

-# Node.js: If you don't have Node.js installed, download and install it from https://nodejs.org/.
+# Node.js: if you don't have Node.js installed, dowload and install it from https://nodejs.org/.

 # Angular CLI : You'll need the Angular CLI to run and build the application.
 If you don't have it, install it globally using npm with the following command: